 The younger cop was one step ahead of the more senior officers.
 He moved to the vehicle’s trunk and removed a tire iron to use as a lever.

-Once the grate was lifted the senior cop looked at his more junior partner.
-He motioned with his head at the drain.
+Once the grate was lifted the senior cop motioned to his more junior partner.
 ‘Thanks for volunteering…down you go,’ he said.

-The young cop leaned forward and peered into the drain before looking back at his more senior partner.
+The young cop peered into the drain before looking back at his more senior partner.
 His eyes moved to Luke before bouncing back to his partner.
 The older cop obviously knew what his younger partner was thinking.

 ‘He’s a Detective boy…they don’t climb down drains,’ he said.
 ‘Go on…down you go.’
 He flicked a finger at the drain.